 Intensive Comprehensive Care Model

-This case management model relies on a more hands-on and in-depth approach to the programs and services that nonprofits offer, and for good reason.
+One of the hands-on case management models that rely on a more in-depth approach to the programs and services that nonprofits offer, and for good reason.
 Many clients who receive support under this model need extra assistance, and it’s the case manager’s job not just to coordinate their aid, but also to walk alongside them as a guide or partner.
 A client may have a harder time working the plan without accountability and the encouragement of someone “showing them the ropes.”

 Clients who may benefit from this approach often come from more vulnerable populations and traumatic backgrounds (i.e. domestic violence, homelessness, mental health disorders, and veteran status) and may need help with rebuilding themselves as whole people along with rebuilding their way of life.
 As the name of this model suggests, programs developed and worked in this way are also intended to provide a significant amount of quality care over a short period of time.
 They are intended to help someone get back on their feet while also ensuring that they’re ready to face whatever next steps are ahead of them.
 Three main sub-models exist within this model: